Sant0rryu/Sant0rryu.github.io/_posts/2022-11-04-CertPotato.md

 ### Back to the topic

-So we upload Rubeus on the compromised machine, then to obtain a forwadable TGT we launch the following command `Rubeus.exe tgtdeleg /nowrap`:
+So we upload Rubeus on the compromised machine, then to obtain a delegation TGT we launch the following command `Rubeus.exe tgtdeleg /nowrap`:

 ![Rubeus](/assets/img/CertPotato/Rubeus.png)